| This the history of of Hess & Eisenhardt, a firm better known as Sayers &

 with 3 doors per side.
 These coaches proved popular and continued to be

+built after the war in limited numbers.
 During the war Hess & Eisenhardt devoted it's plant to war work and won a number of contracts to build specialized

 trailers for the US Army.
 Most were built in small series and designed for specific war-time duties such as tank